-Participating in the event festivities, food, marketplace, children’s activities, and parade, the Port Washington Pirate Festival offered something for everyone in our group.
+Back after a few year hiatus, the Port Washington Pirate Festival is scheduled for June 3-5, 2016.
+We visited in 2012 and enjoyed the festivities, food,marketplace, children’s activities, and especially the parade.
 Located one block off main street, some of us walked the pier, others found the beach, some of us went geocaching, and a few people pillaged at the local shops.

 An excuse to break out plastic swords, wear eye patches, and tell pirate jokes (Why didn’t the girl pirate wear a bra?
 She had a sunken chest!), amateur and professional pirates take over downtown for the weekend.
 With cannons firing on the hour and a schooner docked in the harbor, we even witnessed a theme wedding, complete with hanging lanterns and a Bluebeard look-alike directing attendees down to the waterfront.

 Beyond dressing for the occasion, kids in the group enjoyed activities such as axe throwing, giant hula-hoops, the life-sized inflatable ship complete with giant squid.